 Co-Founder & Co-Director

-Kelly Pellagrini brings more than 15 years experience in early childhood education.
+Kelly Pellagrini has decades of experience in early childhood education.
 In addition to a B.A. from Bates College, Kelly holds Masters degrees from Smith College and Lesley University, in Curriculum and Teaching and Bilingual Early Childhood Education, respectively.
-Currently, she is part of the first cohort of early childhood leaders at the Saul Zaentz Early Education Initiative at Harvard.
-She has worked as a teacher, administrator and curriculum coordinator at the Saint Francis School in Moravia, Costa Rica, public schools in Amherst and Boston, Massachusetts, and at the Smith College Lab School.
+Recently, she was part of the first cohort of early childhood leaders at the Saul Zaentz Early Education Initiative at Harvard.
+Currently, she is enrolled in the Harvard Business School School Management and Leadership program.
+She has worked as a teacher, administrator, and curriculum coordinator at the Saint Francis School in Moravia, Costa Rica, public schools in Amherst and Boston, Massachusetts, and at the Smith College Lab School.
 She has served on the Mayor Advisory Committee for 0-5 School Readiness, and has been active in creating early childhood programs throughout the area.
-She recently received an Unsung Heroine Award for her extensive civic involvement.
+She received an Unsung Heroine Award for her extensive civic involvement.
 In addition to her work at CNS, she serves as an advisor to many schools as well as mentor, instructor and advocate in early childhood.
 She writes, speaks and consults on early childhood research.
 She was the lead organizer for the Wonder of Learning Boston.
 When not at CNS, she enjoys time with her family, especially playing with her two children who continue to inspire her work.

 Co-Director